Margaret P. Battin, PhD

 Distinguished Professor of Philosophy, University of Utah

-Read a detailed summary of the interview
+Read a summary

 Johns Hopkins University holds all rights, title, and interests to these records, including copyright and literary rights.
 The records are made available for research use.
 Any user seeking to publish part or all of a record in this collection must seek permission from the Ferdinand Hamburger University Archives, Sheridan Libraries